DigitalMomentum/MetaMomentum/readme.md

 # Meta Momentum for Umbraco 8

+#### A DataType to manage Search engine results, open Graph and Twitter cards

 Meta Momentum is a data type editor for Umbraco to manage Title and description tags, with a visual representation of how it will look in a google search.

 The search display follows googles search restrictions in terms of titles being restricted by width, instead of a character count.